obelix74/image-tagger/README.md

 # AI Image Tagger

-An intelligent image tagging application powered by Google's Gemini AI that automatically generates descriptions, captions, and SEO-optimized keywords for your photos.
+An intelligent image tagging application powered by AI that automatically generates descriptions, captions, and SEO-optimized keywords for your photos.
+Supports both Google's Gemini AI and local Ollama inference.

 ## Features